ovh/docs/pages/platform/kubernetes-k8s/installing-go-operator/guide.en-ca.md

 For more information about the CLI options see the [documentation](https://sdk.operatorframework.io/docs/cli/operator-sdk_init/) and for more information about Go configuration (for instance the `--repo` option) see the [dedicated part](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#a-note-on-dependency-management) of the documentation.

 > [!primary]
 >
-> Dot not use the repository `ovhcloud-devrel` as below, it's for the example.
+> Dot not use the repository `ovhcloud-devrel` as below, it's for example purposes only.
 Use your own GitHub repository.
 >

 Output should be like this: